q: where are you based?

 q: do you do half-day/ceremony only videos?

-a: not really, if your wedding is close; as in about a month away, and you've decided at the last minute that you'd like your ceremony covered, then give me a shout and, if i'm available, i might help out. but i wouldn't take on any half-day bookings months in advance.
+a: not really, if your wedding is close; as in about a month away, and you've decided at the last minute that you'd like your ceremony covered, then give me a shout and, if i'm available, i might help out. but i wouldn't take on any half-day bookings months in advance. not on a weekend anyway, weekday weddings are different.

 q: do you do pre-shoots/engagement shoots?